How To Rig Synthetic Bait

 offering into the water and allow it to sink to the bottom.

-rest your rod against an immovable object, and it's time to wait.
-Your rod tip will start to bounce when you receive a bite (it shouldn't
+taught.
+Now rest your rod against an immovable object, and it's time to wait.
+Your rod tip will start to bounce when you receive a

 What was just described is the most effective way to rig synthetic bait, especially for still fishing.
 There is nothing as effective as a gang hook rig for fishing with synthetic bait.
 These hooks also work quite well for live bait (such as live worms).
 If you weren't sure how to rig synthetic bait, know you know.
 This rig is extremely effective.

-Trevor Kugler is co-founder of JRWfishing.com and an avid angler.
+Trevor Kugler is an avid angler.
 He has more than 20 years experience fishing for all types of fish, and 15 years of business and internet experience.
 He currently raises his three year old daughter in the heart of trout fishing country.....Montana!